ThePinkPanther96/Linux/Git/README.md

 - CentOS 7 environment
 - Working networking connection with access to the internet.
 - Basic understanding of Linux Bash.
 - Remote client for testing.
-In my case I used a Windows client with (Git bash)[https://git-scm.com/download/win]
+(In my case I used a Windows client with [Settings.xml](https://git-scm.com/download/win)) )

 ## How to configure the Git server manually
 ## Server side